doosemavis/doosemavis/README.md

-# Hi there 👋  &  WELCOME to my GitHub 👨‍💻
+# Hi there 👋  &  WELCOME to github/doosemavis 👨‍💻
 ### 😄 Pronouns: he/him

 ## 💁‍♂️ About me: